microsoft/PowerToys/doc/specs/QuickLauncher.md

 applications.
 She types in the executable name for most cases.
 However, sometimes she needs to search the name of the application she needs to launch.
 Search is slower compared to Run prompt and she often doesn’t get the result that she wants.
-She is frustrated at how slow it is to launch an application from search and when she types too fast, it will take her to web search which is not what she expects.

 She learns about PowerToys and installed PowerToys on her machine.
 Once Jane downloads it, PowerLauncher is included in PowerToys.
 She can now